protegeproject/owl2lpg/index.md

 Our overarching design principle is to prioritize representational **consistency over convenience** (of query writing, of query response time, etc.).
 Below we describe some key design choices:

 - **The types of OWL objects are specified by the labels on nodes in a LPG**.
 The types of each OWL object are specified as labels on the nodes that represent those objects, using *reserved keywords* drawn from the OWL 2 specification (see [1.3 Document Conventions](#13-document-conventions)).
 For example, a node labeled `:Class:Entity:ClassExpression` represents an OWL class entity, which is an atomic class expression.
-Giving the most specific type along with the more generic one(s) allows us to retrieve, for example, all OWL entities in a LPG, or all OWL class expressions.
+Giving the most specific type along with the more generic type(s) allows us to retrieve, for example, all OWL entities in a LPG, or all OWL class expressions.

 - **OWL axioms are mapped to a LPG using a unique node to represent the axiom type with outgoing edges to its elements**.
 Each OWL axiom is assigned a unique node in a LPG, with at least one outgoing edge to a node representing an entity expression.
 For example, an OWL SubClassOf axiom is mapped to a LPG using one `:SubClassOf:Axiom` (multi-label) node and two outgoing edges labeled `subClassExpression` and `superClassExpression` that link to `:ClassExpression` nodes.
 Representing each OWL axiom with a unique node in a LPG allows the following:

   1. Encoding OWL axiom annotations in a manner that is consistent with our overall representation of OWL annotations (as `:Literal` or `:IRI` nodes linked to the node that represents the annotation subject).
   2. Attaching versioning information about the axiom (see [Change History](#change-history) for details).

 - **Complex OWL constructs (e.g., class expressions, data ranges) are mapped to a LPG using a node to represent the construct type (e.g., SomeValuesFrom class expression) with outgoing edges to its elements**.
 Unlike nodes to represent axiom types, a node to represent a particular type of class expression can be linked to from multiple axioms.
-For example, this mapping of OWL to LPG uses a single node to represent an existential quantifier labeled `:SomeValuesFrom:ClassExpression`, which is used in all existential restrictions.
+For example, when mapping an OWL ontology to a LPG there is a single node to represent an existential quantifier, labeled `:SomeValuesFrom:ClassExpression`, which is used in all existential restrictions.

 - **Each named OWL entity is mapped to a unique  `:Entity` node in a LPG.** Every named OWL 2 entity (class, object property, data property, annotation property, individual or datatype) maps to a unique node in a LPG, which is reused whenever the entity is mentioned in axioms.
 For example, consider the axioms: